nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       A sequence of characters that uniquely names a wireless local area network (WLAN).
       Sometimes referred to as a network name.
       This name allows stations to connect to the desired network when multiple independent networks operate in the same physical area.

+   Shield
+      A hardware add-on that you can attach to the development kit to extend its feature and functionalities.
+      See :ref:`shield_names_nrf`.

    Signal-to-Noise Ratio (SNR)
       The level of signal power compared to the level of noise power, often expressed in decibels (dB).